 Over the years (the many, many, many years), I’ve trained businesses, organizations, and political people on a whole range of writing topics.
 I’ve done sessions in an auditorium packed with professionals, a room full of executives from multi-billion-dollar companies, and three people at a conference table.
 Makes no difference.
 The content is current, relevant, thoroughly researched, and customized.
 And if you need some other kind of instruction – media, public speaking, crisis, presentations, that kind of thing – I’m good there, too.

 I’m a novelist, playwright, and award-winning screenwriter.
-That means I know how to tell a story.
-So I can do it for businesses and organizations, or train them to do it on their own.
-It’s practical as well as creative, and focuses not on what’s the latest fashion, but on what successful books, movies, and plays have shown works.
+That means I know how to tell a story, and I can do it for businesses and organizations or train them to do it on their own.
+And it’s not consultant-speak, either.
+It’s creative, practical, and relevant, designed to keep audiences engaged by using structures and strategies that work in books, movies, and plays.
 You can trust that I know what I’m talking about.
 Here’s why:

-My script about Congresswoman Barbara Jordan, Black Star Rising, has been recognized in 12 film festivals or screenwriting competitions, and won three best screenplay awards.
+Black Star Rising, my script about Barbara Jordan, one of the most prominent African-American leaders in the second half of the 20th century, has been recognized in 40 film festivals or screenwriting competitions, and has won eight best screenplay awards.

 Critics compared my novel, Nowhere Man, to Homeland and House of Cards, calling it a “labyrinthine conspiracy thriller with both verve and heart” that “delivers excitement, suspense, and cheers in all the right places.”

-I co-wrote Veterans Day with one of the whistleblowers who exposed a government conspiracy and cover-up that was responsible for the deaths of veterans nationwide.
+I co-wrote A Sacred Duty with one of the whistleblowers who exposed a government conspiracy and cover-up that was responsible for the deaths of veterans nationwide.
 It won the Book Pipeline Award, which identifies works with the greatest potential for film or television adaption, and is only the second piece of nonfiction to be so honored.

 My stage plays have been produced in New York, Houston, and regionally.